inneslabs/logd/readme.md

 Estimated time start-to-prod: 2-3 hours.

+## Deploy to logd.swissinfo.ch
+Use app Zoe's Deploy GitHub action as a base.

 # Auth
 Logd authenticates clients for either reading or writing using 2 shared secrets.
 These are stored encrypted in our secrets SOPS file.